 - Tips: While the majority of the trail is signed, there are some locations missing trail markers.
 All travelers should make sure to carry a map to help identify trail sections.
 Early autumn or late spring are ideal times to head out if looking to avoid the Midwest’s seasonal temperature extremes.

-- Camp on the Trail: Big Stone Lake State Park
+- Camp on the Trail: Itasca State Park

 3. North Country Trail — 800 miles